maniselvaraj/system-design-cheat-sheets/sql_vs_nosql.md

 <li>Schema-on-read is good if the collection does not all have the same structure for some reason i.e., data is heterogeneous.
 </li>
+<li>NoSQL data modeling focuses on access patterns, or how the application is going to consume the data, so it stores the data in a way that supports straightforward query operations. (source: AWS docs)</li>
 </ul>
    </td>
   </tr>